Things To Do during Winter in Dorset

 Dorset has some fantastic attractions and activities which are open throughout the winter months.

-So, if you are visiting during November, December, January or February, there are still over 200 things to see and do during your trip.
+So, if you are visiting Dorset during November, December, January or February, there are over 200 things to see and do during your trip.

 The county town of Dorchester is home to some great family friendly museums.
 At the Dinosaur Museum, there’s fossils, skeletons and life-sized dinosaurs for a hands-on and interactive experience.
 There are hundreds of teddies to be seen at The Teddy Bear Museum or go back in (Egyptian) time at the Tutankhamun Exhibition.

 A day splashing about in the pool is always fun for the kids and easy on the wallet.
-There are indoor swimming pools at Wareham, Dorchester, Bridport and Christchurch.
+There are indoor swimming pools at Wareham, Dorchester and Bridport.

 The beaches at Charmouth and Lyme Regis are some of the best in the county for finding fossils of the marine creatures and dinosaurs that once lived here millions of years ago.
 And you’re in luck because winter is one of the best times of year to find fossils on our beaches, especially if you’re fossil hunting after a storm.